flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 And again and again, I started all over, wondering: How on earth is real professional software even possible?
 There must be some system or secret that I still don't know.

-And I pursued the answer to those fundamental questions ever since.
+I pursued that fundamental question ever since.
 The abstract principles of software development have always intrigued me far more than the technical details.

 To my surprise, I didn't find answers at universities.
-Process- and architecture related courses did not reflect modern reality.
-Software engineering, as it was presented to us, was [kind of dead](https://www.computer.org/cms/Computer.org/ComputingNow/homepage/2009/0709/rW_SO_Viewpoints.pdf) 10 years ago.
+Their process- and architecture related courses did not reflect modern reality.
+Software engineering, as they presented it, had already been [kind of dead](https://www.computer.org/cms/Computer.org/ComputingNow/homepage/2009/0709/rW_SO_Viewpoints.pdf).

 So, I went on a journey of working on code, analyzing code, reading about code and thinking deeply about the nature of code structure.
 Writing down and integrating everything I learned, a theoretical framework emerged.
 It is abstract but simple and pragmatic, and I use it to understand and (re-)factor all my projects.
 I feel it actually goes deeper than software and maybe touches on some principles of life, we'll see.